 “Acupuncture is not a cure for a lot of these things – for most of them, though, Western medicine doesn’t have a cure either – but if it’s accessible on a regular basis, it can greatly enhance the quality of life and improve health outcomes.”

-To treat a variety of ailments in a large, diverse segment of the population, Crossroads offers treatment on a low-cost, sliding scale.
+To treat a variety of ailments in a large, diverse segment of the population, Crossroads makes acupuncture affordable with most patients paying between $0 and $20.

 Relying on the community also allows Crossroads to avoid unnecessary complications between patient and provider.

 “A lot of acupuncturists have to depend on insurance for reimbursement,” he said.
 “Then, the company is dictating how we treat people, adding more paperwork and bureaucracy between them and treatment.
 We have a philosophy of simplicity in how we provide care.”